Music Education—Instrumental Major

 A comprehensive degree designed for students who plan to achieve an instrumental music teaching career in a public or private school.

-The music education—instrumental degree program meets the Minnesota Board of Teaching requirements for a license in instrumental and classroom music education K–12.
+The music education—instrumental degree program meets the Professional Educators Licensing and Standards Board (PELSB) requirements for a license in instrumental and classroom music education K–12.
 For students interested in vocal education, Saint Mary’s offers the music education—vocal major.

 A majority of music education graduates pursue classroom teaching in public or private elementary, middle, or high schools.
 Others may go on to seek advanced degrees from Saint Mary's in special education, literacy, educational administration, curriculum and instruction, school counseling, or school psychology.
 It is also possible to pursue graduate studies in music areas not related to education.